-Something about this time of year makes us want to get out into the garden and clip, snip, glean and gather piles of autumn’s natural gifts.
+Something about this time of year makes us want to get out into the garden.
+Then, clip, snip, glean and gather piles of autumn's natural gifts.
 Leaves, fruits, berries, dried blooms, succulents–it’s all right there for the taking.
-Whether it’s company coming or just feathering your nest with pretty seasonal color before the holiday glitz takes hold, we’ve rounded up nine easy ways to bring the outdoors in.
+We've rounded up nine easy ways to bring the outdoors in.
+Whether it's company coming or just feathering your nest with pretty seasonal color before the holiday glitz.

-This bronzed urn overflows with branches of petite-but-perfectcrabapples, clusters of brilliant orange hips from roses such aswild beach rugosas, the dark, inky berries of hawthorn shrubs, and bunches of cherry-reddogwood berries.
+This bronzed urn overflows with branches of petite-but-perfect crabapples.
+Plus, clusters of brilliant orange hips from roses such as wild beach rugosas, the dark, inky berries of hawthorn shrubs.
+Lastly, it contains bunches of cherry-red dogwood berries.
 Don’t have these exact elements at hand?
 Any berries will do; the idea here is one of abundance.
 In fact, abundance is what fall is all about.
 Enjoy!

 As Above, So Below